tylerhdang/tylerhdang/README.md

 - I love turning ideas into reality (for whenever I want to and with AI)
 - I commit directly to production with zero tests (drag and drop no Git needed)
 - I create beautiful Dashboard and User Interface (HTML, Tailwind only)
+- I love to contribute to Open Source Project (Commit AI Generated code to FFmpeg)
 - I get really excited about crypto, stock market (putting everything in $BYND and $SHIB)
 - I love calculating odds, applying data to get edge for Gambling and Sport Betting (I recently loss $1000+ at Crown Casino)